thepaperpilot/12-is-strange/itemsquest.md

 ###Area 7

-Squirrel chases Blue Jay.
+Cat chases Blue Jay.
 Seems like QTE but it is not.
-Must feed the squirrel to make sure Blue Jay doesn't destroy itself and area can open.
+Must feed the Cat to make sure Blue Jay doesn't destroy itself and area can open.
 The animals just move through the area and it seems like nothing for the most part.

 ###Area 8